Less Talk, More Rock

-Less Talk, More Rock is the second full-length album by the Canadian punk rock band Propagandhi, and the last album to feature bassist John K. Samson.
-Released in 1996.
+Less Talk, More Rock is the second studio album by the Canadian punk rock band Propagandhi, and the last album to feature bassist John K. Samson.
+It was released in 1996.

 Chris Hannah described the album as a conscious decision to be more confrontational, noting the presence of the term "gay-positive" on the album cover.
 The album was expressly political to weed out the "jocks" and "bros" in the audience.

+The album was ranked sixth on Phoenix New Times's "10 Best Political Punk Rock Albums of All Time" list.